Dairy industry in Uganda: Current

+Overview

 Dairy farming is a major activity in the southwestern, central, and northeastern parts of the country, with the sector contributing significantly to the economic, nutritional, and employment opportunities of the rural communities in those areas.
 Uganda's Central and Western Regions account for about 50 percent of national milk production.
 This production is predictable and available all year round.
 During the dry season, the northern, northeastern, and eastern parts of the country experience a drastic reduction in milk output.

 Regulatory environment

 In 1998, the Ugandan Parliament promulgated the Dairy Industry Act, which created the Dairy Development Authority (DDA), the new industry regulator.
 DDA started its operations in 2000.
 The erstwhile national monopoly known as the National Dairy Corporation was privatized in 2006 as part of Brookside Dairy Limited from Kenya.
 The Ugandan government maintains a minority shareholding.

 Major milk processors

 From 1993 to 2006, fifteen medium to large scale processing plants were licensed.
 As of August 2017, total national installed capacity was about 1,400,000 liters per day.
 The major milk processing companies in Uganda included the following: